David P. Turner / October 11, 2020

 Boulding advocated a more consistent reflexivity in human thinking, i.e. a questioning attitude and an openness to changing beliefs.
 This thinking strategy was something he wanted all humans to share, even though they might be supporting different ideologies.

 Another economist (Mauro Bonaiuti) also wrote a book entitled The Great Transition.
-For Bonaiuti, the global environmental crisis is driven by 1) the limits of the global biophysical system and, 2) an overshoot in societal complexity.
+For Bonaiuti, a global economic crisis is imminent driven by 1) limits on natural resources such as fossil fuels, and 2) an overshoot in societal complexity.

 Bonaiuti focused on a trend in growth of Gross Domestic Product (GDP) for developed countries in recent decades.
 He found a long-term decline in GDP growth (% per year) across a wide range of developed countries.
-He feared this economic trend portended eventual societal collapses and the ascendancy of autocratic regimes.
+The driving mechanism was Diminishing Marginal Returns (DMR) on investments associated with reaching the biophysical limits of natural resources (e.g. land available for agricultural expansion).
+He feared this economic trend portended eventual collapse of capitalism and the ascendancy of autocratic regimes.

 Bonaiuti’s Great Transition away from that trajectory was characterized by degrowth − reduction in the importance of market exchange, reduced production and consumption, and transitioning towards forms of property and company ownership that feature local communities, small shareholders, and public institutions.

-Physicist Paul Raskin developed a version of the “Great Transition” aimed more directly at addressing the problems of biophysical limits.
+Physicist Paul Raskin developed another version of the “Great Transition”, this one aimed more directly at addressing the problems of biophysical limits.
 The Tellus Institute, with which he is affiliated, produced a broad program of policy prescriptions designed to foster societal change towards sustainability.
 One of their prescriptions is a renewable energy revolution (which, not surprisingly is also the subject of a recent book by Lester Brown called The Great Transition).
 The Tellus Institute published Journey to Earthland in 2016, with Earthland here referring to an emerging “country” that includes all nations on Earth (hence a planetary civilization).

 For Raskin, the key factor that could unify humanity is the systemic environmental crises that are rapidly engulfing the world (e.g. climate change).
 People will be forced to work together to address these crises.
 He sees the needed change as a bottom-up driven process, i.e. a “global citizens movement” with strong participation of civil society.